 The college is requiring students to submit proof of vaccination, a negative COVID-19 test within 96 hours or positive test within 90 days.
 Everyone must submit prior to their official check-in date with the College.
 Traditional students and/or athletes upload their tests through Magnus, and all other students may submit proof through email@example.com.
 Unvaccinated students will be subject to random testing by Student Health and the Athletic Trainers throughout the year to monitor COVID-19 spread on campus.

 The college is offering a majority of classes on-ground this fall, and every effort is being made to optimize classrooms and other campus spaces to minimize risks.

-As a reminder, the 2021 SPRING SEMESTER CLASSES WILL BEGIN on January 20 ONLINE.
-In person classes will resume on February 3
+As a reminder, the 2021 FALL SEMESTER CLASSES WILL BEGIN on August 18, 2021

 Dining: GC’s food service provider has revised dining options that are more flexible for students this semester.
 The self-service we have enjoyed will not be possible for the time being.

 Housing: Residence Life has taken measures to reduce capacity and limit exposure in shared spaces such as common bathrooms, which will be on a frequent cleaning schedule.